A mass threshold for galactic gas discs by spin flips: Mass Threshold in Simulations

 \subsection{The VELA simulations}

 In parallel to our analytic modeling, we utilize a suite of 34 VELA zoom-in hydro-cosmological simulations with high resolution.
 A few relevant characteristics are summarized here, while more details are provided in \se{app_vela}, \tab{sample} and in several published papers \citep[e.g.][]{ceverino14,zolotov15}, recently in \citet{dekel19_ks}.
 The simulations are based on an Adaptive Refinement Tree (ART) code \citep{krav97,ceverino09}.
 The suite consists of 34 galaxies that were evolved to $z\sim 1$, with a unique maximum spatial resolution ranging from $17.5$ to $35 \pc$ at all times.
-The dark-matter halo masses at $z=2$ range from $10^{11}$ to $10^{12}\msun$.
-The galaxies were selected at $z\!=\!1$ such that their dark-matter haloes did not suffer a major merger near $z\!\sim\!
-1$.
-This eliminated less than ten percent of the haloes which would have become massive ellipticals at low redshifts.
-The halo mass selection also eliminated dwarf galaxies at $z<4$.
+The dark-matter halo masses at $\!z=\!2$ range from $10^{11}$ to $10^{12}\msun$. \adb{ The galaxies for the zoom-in runs were selected at $z\!=\!1$ from a lower-resolution dark-matter-only cosmological simulation, such that their dark-matter haloes are in the ball park of $\sim\!10^{12}\msun$ and they did not suffer a major merger (mass ratio larger than 1:4) in the immediate vicinity of $z\!=\!1$.
+We know from the pre-run that this eliminated less than ten percent of the haloes in the simulated mass range, which, given the major mergers, were likely to end up as massive ellipticals at low redshifts.} The halo mass selection also eliminated dwarf galaxies at $z<4$.

 Besides gravity and hydrodynamics, the code incorporates physical process relevant for galaxy formation such as gas cooling by atomic hydrogen and helium, metal and molecular hydrogen cooling, photoionization heating by the UV background with partial self-shielding, star formation, stellar mass loss, metal enrichment of the ISM and stellar feedback.
 Supernovae and stellar winds are implemented by local injection of thermal energy \citep[as described in][]{ceverino09,cdb10,ceverino12}.
 Radiation-pressure stellar feedback is implemented at a moderate level, following \citet{dk13}, as described in \citet{ceverino14}.
-In general, the feedback as implemented in this suite is on the weak side of the range of feedback strengths in common cosmological simulations, and no AGN feedback is incorporated.
+In general, the stellar and supernova feedback as implemented in this suite is on the weak side of the range of feedback strengths in common cosmological simulations. \adb{This leads to a moderate underestimate of the gas fractions and a moderate overestimate of the stellar-to-halo mass ratios, which may affect certain results quantitatively but is not expected to hurt the predictive power of qualitative phenomena.} \adb{No AGN feedback is incorporated, but in the mass range of interest in the current analysis, halos near $\sim\!10^{11}\msun$ and below, its effects are expected to be small compared to those of stellar and supernova feedback \citep[e.g.][]{dubois15,dekel19_gold}.
+The unique high resolution of the VELA simulations is much more important for the study of discs and low-mass galaxies.}

 In the analysis of the simulations, the disc plane and dimensions are determined iteratively, as detailed in \citet{mandelker14}.
 In short, the disc axis is defined by the angular momentum of cold gas ($T\! <\!
 1.5 \times 10^{4}$K), which on average accounts for $\sim\!
 97\%$ of the total gas mass in the disc.
 The disc radius $\Rd$ is chosen to contain $85\%$ of the cold gas mass in the galactic mid-plane out to $0.15\Rv$, where $\Rv$ is the halo virial radius.
 The disc half-height $\Hd$ is defined to encompass $85\%$ of the cold gas mass in a thick cylinder where both the radius and half-height equal $\Rd$.
 The values of the disc dimensions at $z\!=\!2$ are listed in \tab{sample}.
 The ratio $\Rd/\Hd$ is used below as one of the measures of gas disciness.